Hardwood Flooring Installation Tips!

 Acclimating your new wood flooring

 Prior to the flooring being installed the wood planks need to be at, or close to the same moisture content as both the subfloor and the environment the flooring is going to be installed in.
-The acclimation period can be between 3 to 14 days or longer depending on your region of the country.
-Wood flooring is dried during the manufacturing process down to between 6-12% MC which equals the normal (healthy) relative humidity level within your home of 40-60 % RH.
+The acclimation period can be between 4 to 14 days or longer depending on your region of the country.
+Wood flooring is dried during the manufacturing process down to between 6-12% MC which equals the normal (healthy) relative humidity level within your home of 30-50 % RH.
 Wood flooring professionals use a moisture meter to test the flooring and the subfloor to make sure the readings of both are between that 6-12%.

-Removing Old Carpet, Hardwood and baseboard moldings
+Removing Old Carpet, Hardwood and Baseboard Moldings

 When removing old carpet it is easier to pull it up from a corner of the room then fold it over itself 3-4 feet.
 Then using a utility knife cut strips off from the back side of the carpet to discard.
 Once the carpet is removed you will have to pull up and dispose of any carpet pad which is usually stapled down.